2024 Solar Incentives Guide for Manor, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
-The solar system has to have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
-The ITC originally paid out 30% of all system installation costs (panels, equipment, accessories and labor), although this amount has fluctuated slightly over the last few years between 26-30%.
+The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006, for you to claim the credit.
+Originally, the ITC covered 30% of all costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives